metno/weatherapi-docs/products/THREDDS.md

 thredds.met.no is a separate service from api.met.no.
-Please do not use the weatherapi-adm email for questions regarding THREDDS or what kind of data are available, instead send all enquieries to <servicedesk@met.no> with THREDDS clearly marked in the subject line.
+Please do not use the weatherapi-adm email for questions regarding THREDDS or what kind of data are available, instead send all enquieries to <thredds@met.no>.